brendanfitz/python-tkinter-budget-transaction-processor/README.md

 If you need an application to category your bank transaction, look no further!

-This is tool showcase my skills with Tkinter, python's built-in GUI library.
+This tool showcases my skills with Tkinter, python's built-in GUI library.

 ### Package Installation